syedimaduddin/4-bit_Asynchronous_Up_Counter_using_Mixed-Signal/README.md

 ## Circuit Details

-A 4-bit Asynchronous up counter contains four T flip-flops (digital block) and a multivibrator (analog block) as shown in Reference Circuit Diagram.
+A 4-bit Asynchronous up counter contains four T flip-flops (digital block) and a ring oscillator (analog block) as shown in the Reference Circuit Diagram.
 It counts from 0 to 2<sup>4</sup>-1, i.e. 15.
 All flip-flops have their T-input connected to 1.
 In each flip-flop, the output changes asynchronously on the negative edges of its clocks.
-In the first T flip-flop, the clock signal is directly applied, which is a multivibrator signal converted to digital by ADC.
+In the first T flip-flop, the clock signal is directly applied, which is a ring oscillator signal converted to digital by ADC.
 When the clock signal is on a negative edge, the output of the first T flip-flop toggles.
 A second T flip-flop is controlled by the output of the first T flip-flop.
 Thus, every negative edge of the output of the first T flip-flop toggles the output of the second T flip-flop.
 In the same way, the third and fourth T flip-flops toggle for every negative edge of clock of the second and third T flip-flops, respectively.
 </br>
 In the case of T flip-flops, assume the initial status from rightmost to leftmost is Q<sub>3</sub>Q<sub>2</sub>Q<sub>1</sub>Q<sub>0</sub>=0000.
 Here, Q<sub>3</sub> & Q<sub>0</sub> are MSB & LSB respectively.
-In Reference Waveform, we can see the output waveforms of Q<sub>0</sub>, Q<sub>1</sub>, Q<sub>2</sub>, and Q<sub>3</sub>, and the working of the 4-bit asynchronous up counter is described in Truth Table.
+In the Reference Waveform, we can see the output waveforms of Q<sub>0</sub>, Q<sub>1</sub>, Q<sub>2</sub>, and Q<sub>3</sub>, and the working of the 4-bit asynchronous up counter is described in Truth Table.

 ## Truth Table